MILENA MELFI

 I have written books on the sanctuaries and cult of Asklepios and on the sanctuaries of Hellenistic Greece and I am currently working on the archaeology of Epiros and those regions of northern Greece, traditionally considered untouched by the world of the classical Greek polis.

 As a curator of casts, I have been trying to use and promote casts as historical and cultural objects in their own right, rather than mere copies of distant originals, as traditionally conceived in academia.
-Plaster casts have provided over the years an invaluable opportunity for the dissemination and appropriation of visual culture and, as all museum objects, are inextricably connected to purposely created cultural narratives.
+Plaster casts have provided over the years an opportunity for the dissemination and appropriation of visual culture and, as all museum objects, are inextricably connected to purposely created cultural narratives.
+My recent research project 'Casts and Colonialism' addresses specifically the political and didactic use of casts at time of modern colonialisms and imperialisms.

 Featured publications